Structures

 Today's situation

-The European Jôdô Federation gets more important every year with new regional groups joining, however it still keeps a fairly human dimension with some 650 licensed trainees (January 2005).
+The European Jôdô Federation gets more important every year with new regional groups joining, however it still keeps a fairly human dimension with some 1200 licensed trainees, 425 active (January 2013).

 Important meetings